RONIN447/foodapp-server/README.md

 backend/: Contains the Node.js-based API server and backend logic.

-Frontend:
+Backend:

-The frontend is built with ReactJS and handles the user interface, including user authentication, food browsing, add-to-cart functionality, and Stripe payment integration.
+The backend is built with Node.js and Express and handles API requests, user authentication, database interactions, and business logic.

-Usage (Frontend):
+Usage (Backend):

-Sign Up / Login: Create an account or log in with existing credentials.

-Browse Food Items: View available food items on the homepage.

-Add to Cart: Click "Add to Cart" to add items to your cart.

-Checkout: Go to the cart page, review your order, and proceed to payment using Stripe.

-Profile and Dashboard: View and update user profiles and access the dashboard for managing orders.
+User Authentication: Secure authentication with JWT.

+API Endpoints: Access various API endpoints for managing users, orders, and payments.

+Cross-Origin Requests: Ensure proper CORS configuration for secure cross-origin requests from the frontend.

 Contributing
 Contributions are welcome!
 If you'd like to enhance this project, please follow these steps: